 Here at SJB, we don’t just value what happens inside the classroom, but also what happens out of it.
 We believe that well-balanced, broad education, and certainly one that gets the best out of the children, should combine curricular and extra-curricular activities.
 The activities we run, as well as day trips, residential and international trips and reflection days help to shape the students and give them experiences that will stay with them for the rest of their lives.
 Running activities is also a fantastic way to get to know different students, often those you don’t teach in lessons, and see a different side to them and discover their hidden talents.

-Where possible, our Year 7 and 8 students are expected to take up two activities per week, one of which should be a sporting or outdoor activity, but they can always do more!
+Where possible, our Year 7, 8 and 9 students are expected to take up two activities per week, one of which should be a sporting or outdoor activity, but they can always do more!
 The schedule of activities is published termly, and students sign up in form time through Arbor.
-Most departments at SJB run at least one activity, so speak to your Curriculum Leader to see how you can get involved.
-We are always looking to develop and expand the selection of activities we run, so if you are interested in bringing something new then speak to Charlotte Handford, our House and Extra-curricular Activities Coordinator to discuss starting a new activity.
+Departments are expected to run at least one activity, so speak to your Curriculum Leader to see how you can get involved.
+We are always looking to develop and expand the selection of activities we run, so if you are interested in bringing something new then speak to Charlotte Wyatt, our House and Extra-curricular Activities Coordinator to discuss starting a new activity.

 In addition to the House Competitions, students can earn points through 100% attendance, nominations and credits, as well as attendance at extracurricular activities and recycling.
 Every student and member of staff are assigned to a House, and it is a fantastic way to get into the competitive spirit and galvanise your form group.

-Students can be awarded House Points on Arbor – please use these to reward the students in your lessons and around school when you catch them being good!
+Students can be awarded House Points on Arbor for lots of different things – please use these to reward the students in your lessons and around school when you catch them being good!

 We have eight houses, four men and four women, all of which are inspirational role models for the children.
 The houses are all paired to work together as a colour.
 They are: